 Teaching abroad can be a fascinating and fulfilling career and an excellent learning experience.
 Are you wondering what kind of work experience and credentials you need to teach internationally?

 This is a very important question to ask when looking into teaching abroad because there is a lot of conflicting and biased information out there.
-Some websites that say you need a certain certification are usually trying to sell that course.
+Some websites state that you need a certain certification could be trying to sell a course they are offering.
 Another reason for the conflicting information is that necessary qualifications change depending on which country you want to teach in.

-You may come across information about teaching abroad that states you need a degree in education, a licence to teach, and two years’ experience.
+You may come across information about teaching abroad that state you need a degree in education, a license to teach, and two years’ of teaching experience.
 This is very misleading, as most of the time you will not need all three of these.
-Usually you need some form of qualification OR experience but, that being said, there are opportunities for almost everyone.
+Usually, you need some form of qualifications or experience but, that being said, there are teaching opportunities for almost everyone.

-If you don’t have two years teaching experience, you will need to search for job placements through advertisements instead of through job fairs.
-One of the criteria for attending job fairs is having two years teaching experience.
+If you don’t have two years’ teaching experience, you will need to search for job placements through advertisements instead of through international teaching job fairs.
+One of the criteria for attending career fairs for teachers is having two years’ teaching experience.
 Without this, however, it is still more than possible to find attractive teaching positions.